 The advisory also clarifies that accrued vacation may not be forfeited, nor can the accrual policy result in forfeiture.
 It is important to be clear and unambiguous when drafting such policies.
 Remember that any vagueness in the policy is likely to be construed against the employer.

-Employers may cap the amount of vacation allowed to be earned and may institute “use it or lose it” policies, but such policies must be written and clear.
-Also, employees must be provided with plenty of notice so that they have time to use accrued vacation.
-Changes to the policy must be made prospectively ...
+Use it or lose it.
+Employers may cap the amount of vacation allowed to be earned and may institute “use it or lose it” policies and "carry-over" leave policies.
+Such policies must be written and clear, and the employer must provide adequate prior notice of the policy to employees and must ensure that ...